Update PHP for a More Performant WordPress on Ubuntu 20.04

 - Regularly upgrade themes or plug-ins and keep all licenses.

-sudowherever possible.
-Complete the sections of our How to Secure Your Server guide to create a standard user account, harden SSH access and remove unnecessary network services.
+Follow our Setting Up and Securing a Compute Instance guide to update your system.
+You may also wish to set the timezone, configure your hostname, create a limited user account, and harden SSH access.
 Do not follow the Configure a Firewall section yet as this guide includes firewall rules specifically for an OpenVPN server.

 A full LAMP stack must already be installed.
 See the How to Install a LAMP Stack on Ubuntu 20.04 guide for more details.

 sudo.
 If you are not familiar with the

 sudocommand, see the Linux Users and Groups guide.